 Instant coffee is a convenient option for coffee drinkers who want a quick and easy cup of coffee without the need for a coffee maker or coffee grounds.

-The quality of instant coffee can vary depending on the quality of the coffee beans used, the brewing process, and the drying method.
+The quality of instant coffee varies depending on the quality of the coffee beans used, the brewing process, and the drying method.

 According to express.co.uk: “Instant coffee accounts for 13 percent of all coffee drunk worldwide and Most instant coffee is made from Robusta beans grown in Vietnam”.